Provitaonline/geoportal-data/README.md

 This repository is used to keep the data associated with the [Provita Geoportal](https://github.com/jimmyangel/geoportal) application.

 #### Important note: Collaborators should NOT update any of these items directly.
-Instead, they should use the Geoportal Admin functionality which is designed to ensure the validity, consistency and integrity of the data.
+Instead, they should use the Geoportal Admin functionality which is designed to ensure the validity, consistency and integrity of the data stored herein.

 Data items: